PC-Admin/PC-Admins-Riot-Web-Auto-Updater/README.md

 ***
 ## Licensing

-This work is licensed under Creative Commons Attribution Share Alike 4.0, for more information on this license see here: https://creativecommons.org/licenses/by-sa/4.0/
+This work is licensed under GNU LESSER GENERAL PUBLIC LICENSE Version 3, for more information on this license see here: https://www.gnu.org/licenses/lgpl-3.0.txt

 ***
 ## Setup script